Glen Affric: History

 The Duke and Duchess of York are reported in The Graphic, 25 September 1897 to have visited the Guisachan Estate in Strathglass, including Glen Affric Lodge.
 Lady Tweedmouth's nephew Winston Churchill also came to visit the estate in 1901, and amused himself learning how to drive a car in the grounds.

 Clan Marjoribanks' ownership ended with Edward’s son, Dudley Churchill Marjoribanks, who became 3rd Lord Tweedmouth in 1909.
 He and his wife had two daughters, but no male heir.
 For the next few years, until 1918, the estate was owned by the family of Newton Wallop, 6th Earl of Portsmouth (1856–1917).
 Marmaduke Furness, 1st Viscount Furness owned the estate throughout the 1920s and 30s.
 The entire property, then consisting of 22,000 acre, had been sold by 1936 to a Mr Hunter.
 It was he who resold the Glen Affric deer forest to the west and a large area of grazing land to the Forestry Commission.

 Lady Islington acquired the Guisachan portion of the estate in 1939 but let the property go to ruin.
 In 1962 the Guisachan estate was bought by a descendant of the Frasers of Gortuleg.
 In 1990, this later generation laird wrote a booklet concerning his Fraser ancestors who had once owned Guisachan—Guisachan, A History by Donald Fraser.

 Provost Robert Wotherspoon was recorded as owning Glen Affric Estate in 1951, having purchased it in 1944 and selling the "majority of its ground to the Forestry Commission" in 1948.
 His son, Iain Wotherspoon was listed as living at Glen Affric Lodge in 1958.

+Glen Affric tartan

+In April 2023, a fragment of cloth known as the "Glen Affric tartan" went on display at the V&A Dundee museum, on loan from the Scottish Tartans Authority.
+The tartan, which measures 55 × 42 cm, contains faded colours including green, brown, red, and yellow.
+Discovered in the early 1980s in a peat bog near Glen Affric, it is dated to approximately 1500–1600 AD making it Scotland's "oldest-known true tartan", having been preserved in the bog for over 400 years.

+In January 2024, a group of tartan experts announced that they had recreated the tartan, with the assistance of dye analysis, carbon-14 dating and a detailed study of the original cloth fragment.